-In 1992 Dennis and then wife Marty Diffley began a search for country home in San Luis Obispo County.
+In 1992 Dennis began a search for country home in San Luis Obispo County.
 After a few months an 8 acre parcel in the hills east of Templeton was found.
-This land was part of the Bowers Orchard Tract which included 1200 acres of Almond trees planted in 1917.
+This land was part of the Bowers Orchard Tract which included 600 acres of Almond trees planted in 1916.
 The land had been divided into parcels many years before.
 This property would become Alto Pomar Vineyard.

 Over the years Alto Pomar grew little-by-little.
 What started as a "hobby" vineyard grew to about 3 acres of primarily rhone type grapes.
 Another 11 acres of land was purchased in the middle 90's.
 The the decision to make wine from the estate fruit was made in 2008.
-Dennis has managed the vineyard and worked with Eric Ogorsolka, owner and winemaker at Zenaida Cellars, to make DENO Wines through 2017.
+Dennis has managed the vineyard and worked with Eric Ogorsolka, owner of Zenaida Cellars, to make DENO Wines through 2017.
 Since 2018 DENO wines have been made at ONX Winery with the Custom Crush Team.